Geoffrey de Montbray: Career

 He was present at the battle of Hastings, and at his lord's subsequent coronation William was presented to his new subjects in English by Archbishop Aldred and in French by Bishop Geoffrey.
 His reward in England was a large fief scattered over 12 counties.
 He accompanied William on his visit to Normandy (1067).
 Having returned to England he took a leading role in suppressing the wave of English rebellions which erupted in the late summer of 1069.
 While William marched north against the uprisings in Mercia and Northumbria, Geoffrey gathered troops from the forces occupying London, Winchester and Salisbury and led them to victory against the rebels besieging Montacute Castle in September 1069.
 In 1075 he again took the field against the Revolt of the Earls, leading with Bishop Odo a large army against Ralph de Guader, the rebel Earl of Norfolk, besieging and capturing his stronghold at Norwich.

 Meanwhile, the Conqueror had invested him with important judicial functions.
 In 1072 he presided over the great Kentish suit between the primate and Bishop Odo, and about the same time over those between the abbot of Ely and his despoilers, and between the Bishop of Worcester and the abbot of Ely, and he likely acted as a Domesday commissioner (1086), and was placed about the same time in charge of Northumberland.
 He also signed the Accord of Winchester.

-The bishop, who attended the Conqueror's funeral, joined in the rising against William Rufus in 1088, making Bristol, with which (as Domesday shows) he was closely connected and where he had built a strong castle, his base of operations.
+The bishop, who attended the Conqueror's funeral, joined in the rising against William II of England in 1088, making Bristol, with which (as Domesday shows) he was closely connected and where he had built a strong castle, his base of operations.
 He burned Bath and ravaged Somerset, but submitted to the king before the end of the year.
 He appears to have been at Dover with William in January 1090, but, withdrawing to Normandy, died at Coutances in 1093.
 In his fidelity to Duke Robert he seems to have there held out for him against his brother Henry, when the latter obtained the Cotentin.